timewave-computer/covenants/contracts/two-party-pol-covenant/README.md

 Then we continue with the instantiation of each contract, which enqueue themselves to the clock as part of their instantiation.

+## instantiation flow

+Because of inter-contract dependencies, contracts in the covenant are instantiated in a specific order:

 ```md
     ┌───────────────────────────────────────────────────────────────────┐
     │neutron                                                            │